killerbad/AmongUsMuteDiscord/README.md

 - `CAPTURE_TIMEOUT`: How many seconds of no capture events received before the Bot will terminate the associated game/connection.
 Defaults to 36000 seconds.
 - `REDIS_PASS`: Your Redis database password, if necessary.
 - `AUTOMUTEUS_LISTENING`: What the bot displays it is "Listening to" in the online presence message.
 Recommend putting your custom command prefix here
-- `AUTOMUTEUS_GLOBAL_PREFIX`: A universal default for the bot's command prefix.
-The bot will respond to **both** this prefix, and any guild-specific prefixes set in settings.

 ### HIGHLY advanced.
 Probably don't ever touch these!

 - `NUM_SHARDS`: Num shards provided to the Discord API.
 - `SHARD_ID`: Shard ID used to identify with the Discord API.
 Needs to be strictly less than `NUM_SHARDS`

-## Galactus

-Galactus is a program used to speed up muting and deafening (which is typically constrained by Discord rate-limits).
-It allows for an arbitrary number of tokens to be provided for faster muting/deafening, but also supports capture-side bots.
-A guide to setup your own capture-side bot can be found [here,](https://youtu.be/jKcEW5qpk8E) and the repo for Galactus is [here.](https://github.com/automuteus/galactus)

 # Similar Projects